|

 The company was repeatedly warned by County Durham and Darlington Fire and Rescue Service over the safety of five blocks of student housing located on New Elvet in Durham.
 The premises, which housed over 170 residents, was deemed by the Fire and Rescue Service to pose a significant risk of serious injury or death in the event of a fire.

-Despite repeated warnings and enforcement actions issued by County Durham and Darlington Fire and Rescue Service between October 2023 and April 2024, the company failed to take adequate steps to remedy the fire safety breaches.
+Despite the warnings and enforcement actions issued by County Durham and Darlington Fire and Rescue Service between October 2023 and April 2024, the company failed to take adequate steps to remedy the fire safety breaches.

 During sentencing at Peterlee Magistrates’ Court on 5 November, Elvet Residences Limited was fined £8,000 and ordered to pay £12,071 in costs to County Durham and Darlington Fire and Rescue Service, along with a £2,000 victim support surcharge.